kaustavk/Oracle-1Z0-1072/README.md

 #### Does NOT set a variable in Terraform:
-- Setting the environment variable using a TF_VAR_prediction in front of the variable name.
+- Setting the variable as key value pairs in a file in a subdirectory named tfvar

 #### Language are Terraform and Terraform providers written: